Carpal tunnel syndrome

 February 16, 2020 Tags: , , , , , ,

 Carpal tunnel syndrome is the most common nerve injury affecting adults.
 More than 3 million Americans are diagnosed each year.
-Carpal tunnel syndrome is more common in women.
+It is more common in women.
 Common conditions linked to carpal tunnel syndrome include neck pain, diabetes, and pregnancy.
 Workplace factors also contribute.
-Performing repetitive wrist and finger movements like typing, nursing, and cleaning increase pressure and stress within the carpal tunnel.
+Performing repetitive wrist and finger movements like typing, nursing, and cleaning increases pressure and stress within the carpal tunnel.
 Surgery is a very effective treatment choice.
-However, many people do not realize exercises also help people with mild to moderate carpal tunnel syndrome.
+However, many do not realize exercise also helps people with mild to moderate carpal tunnel syndrome.

 What is Carpal Tunnel Syndrome?